shakti230/Project2018/README.md

 ### Analysis 11 - Display data in histograms to show petal and sepal width and length
 I used the same data which was previously displayed in scatter and box graphs to display in a histogram output.
 Petal length and petal width seem to diverge from the normal distribution.

+##Conclusion

+The iris data set is a widely used set of data to analyse.
+This project has been based on dáta analytics using methods learned throughout our Python module and reseach carried out as part of this analysis.
+I worked through what I felt was a logical sequence of analysis to initially display the iris data on screen, define the number of rows and groups and then categorise them.
+In addition I ran a number of graphs to display the data output using box plots, scatter graphs and histograms which allows the data to be easily displayed and interpreted.
+Finally I calculated the mean, count, min and max values of the iris data set as part of the investigation.

+From my research on this data I have learned the following:
+The iris data set refers to the length and width of sepal and petal for three northern American species of iris.
+The iris dataset contains four measurements for 150 flowers representing three species of iris (Iris setosa, versicolor and virginica).
+This data set consists of 3 different types of irises' (Setosa, Versicolour, and Virginica) petal and sepal length.
+The IRIS dataset refers to three classes of 50 instances each where each class refers to a type of IRIS plant.